 All in all, it’s a long process – one that should be be savoured and definitely conducted without someone anxiously peering over your shoulder and providing a running commentary.

 Even in the days where Amazon is king, London still boasts a diverse array of cool and quirky bookshops that deserve your attention.

 Daunt Books is a good place to start, but don’t be afraid to delve a little deeper and head to smaller alternatives like Arthur Probsthain, Gay’s The Word and Persephone Books.
-These are my favourite second-hand bookshops in London.
+These are our favourite second-hand bookshops in London.

 Walk Through Leake Street Graffiti Tunnel

-I mentioned Shoreditch as a cool street art hotspot above, but if you’re looking for something on a much smaller scale, head to Leake Street Graffiti Tunnel.
+We mentioned Shoreditch as a cool street art hotspot above, but if you’re looking for something on a much smaller scale, head to Leake Street Graffiti Tunnel.

 The tunnel runs underneath Waterloo Station and is London’s largest legal graffiti wall.
 You can see pieces going up at any given time and no two visits are the same.
 It’s dynamic, exciting and a cool place to go alone in London.

 Grab a Picnic to Eat in a Royal Park